ejuju/nubio/readme.md

-# Nubio: Self-hosted online profile/resume for developers
+# Nubio: Self-hosted online resume for developers

 Nubio can be used as a static site generator, CLI, HTTP(S) server or Go library.